Balamuthia mandrillaris

-Balamuthia mandrillaris is a free-living amoeba that causes the rare but deadly neurological condition granulomatous amoebic encephalitis (GAE).
+Balamuthia mandrillaris is a free-living amoeba that causes the rare but deadly infectious disease granulomatous amoebic encephalitis (GAE).
 B. mandrillaris is a soil-dwelling amoeba and was first discovered in 1986 in the brain of a mandrill that died in the San Diego Wild Animal Park.

 B. mandrillaris can infect the body through open wounds or possibly by inhalation.
 Balamuthia has been isolated from soil.
 It is believed to be distributed throughout the soils of temperate regions of the world.
 This is supported somewhat by the detection of antibodies to the protist in healthy individuals.

 The generic name Balamuthia was given by Govinda Visvesvara, after his mentor, parasitologist William Balamuth, for his contributions to the study of amoebae.
 Visvesvara isolated and studied the pathogen for the first time in 1993.

 Morphology

-B. mandrillaris is a free-living, heterotrophic amoeba, consisting of a standard complement of organelles surrounded by a three-layered cell wall (thought to be made of cellulose or a similar polysaccharide), and with an abnormally large cell nucleus.
+B. mandrillaris is a free-living, heterotrophic amoeba, consisting of a standard complement of organelles surrounded by a three-layered cell wall (thought to be made of cellulose), and with an abnormally large cell nucleus.
 On average, a Balamuthia trophozoite is about 30 to 120 μm in diameter.
 The cysts fall around this range, as well.

 Life cycle

 Balamuthias lifecycle, like the Acanthamoeba, consists of a cystic stage and a non-flagellated trophozoite stage, both of which are infectious, and both of which can be identified in the brain tissue on microscopic examination of brain biopsies performed on infected individuals.
-The trophozoite is pleomorphic and uninucleated, but binucleated forms are occasionally seen.
+The trophozoite is pleomorphic and uninucleated, but binucleated cells are occasionally seen.
 Cysts are also uninucleated, possessing three walls: an outer thin irregular ectocyst, an inner thick endocyst, and a middle amorphous fibrillar mesocyst.